guirem/plugin-googlecast/docs/fr_FR/index.md

 > **Notes**
 > - When using user & pass, internet access is required
-> - Token value is displayed in logs (debug) when user & pass has been used the first time
+> - Token value is displayed in logs (debug) when user & pass has been used the first time.
+Token is then persistent.
 > - you can simulate result of search query (value) in main search field of Plex web UI